Government shutdown means closing off Twitter accounts, too

 This social media shutdown is not across the board, as the Transportation Security Administration tweeted its customer service account was still active on Twitter.
 The State Department is also still actively tweeting.

-Senators are expected to head to a vote at 12 p.m.
-ET on Monday in hopes of ending the shutdown.
+Senators are expected take a vote at noon Eastern Monday that could end the shutdown.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.